 There are a few obvious factors that affect the cost of moving your business.
 These include your building’s square footage and number of employees.
 But each business is unique, so there’s really no formula to just plug in a few numbers and receive an average or approximate cost.

-All professional moving services will require an inventory list of the materials they’ll move before they can provide you with a quote.
+All professional moving services will require an inventory list.
+They need to know what materials they’ll move before they can provide you with a quote.
 Here are a few tips to provide enough information to your moving company so they can ensure that you get the most accurate estimate possible:

 - Perform a walkthrough of your facility.
 When you create your inventory list, make sure that you include common areas.
 These include your foyer, lobby, break room, and restrooms.
 This might sound obvious, but during commercial moves, it’s easy to only focus on offices, desks, and cubicles.

 - Look closely at your office furniture and cubicles.
 What items will need disassembly at your old office and reassembly at your new location?
 Most moving companies will be happy to perform this labor for you, but they’ll need to know up front.
 This labor takes a lot of time, and special tools might be required.
-To be safe, send your moving partner some pictures of your materials, or ask them to visit your facility before they estimate your move.
+To be safe, send your moving company some pictures of your materials.
+Or even better: ask them to visit your facility before they estimate your move.

 - Consider each employee’s work area.
 Direct your employees to clean and box up the materials from their desks and offices.
 They should organize their personal effects and files prior to the move.
-If you have an IT Department, enlist their talent to safely disconnect all computers.
+If you have an IT Department, have them safely disconnect all computers.
 Some moving companies even offer sturdy plastic rental bins to make your office move more efficient, so be sure to ask for this service.

 - Storage.
 It’s common for companies to need storage for a few weeks during their office relocation.
 If your new facility isn’t 100% ready to move into—or if you’re moving in department by department—you might need to rent offsite storage.
 The best moving companies offer storage at their facilities, and this can easily be included in your estimate.